eriksank/permutation-engine/README.md

 	the next interesting permutation for [ 1 2 8 6 5 4 7 3 9 ] is : 1,2,9,3,4,5,6,7,8 with index: 4320

 Without skipping ranges of permutations, a permutational problem is always [NP-complete](http://en.wikipedia.org/wiki/NP-complete).
-The potential total number of evaluations to make is `n!`.
-This ordinarily means that the problem cannot be solved for larger dimensions.
-However, if this problem can be addressed by judiciously skipping entire ranges of permutations, it may be possible to solve a large permutational problem anyway.
+The potential total number of evaluations is `n!`.
+This usually means that the problem cannot be solved for larger dimensions.
+However, by judiciously skipping entire ranges of permutations, it may be possible to solve a large permutational problem anyway.

 The earlier you can detect that a range is invalid, the better.
 For example, it is better to detect that the following prefix is invalid:

 	[ 1 2 8 ] [ . . . . . . ]  6!=720 possibilities skipped